5. Nvidia Shield Tablet

 If you're serious about gaming on it you might want to invest in the Shield controller, which is sold separately and pushes the total cost above £250, but it's still a great slate even without it.

-- Read our in-depth Nvidia Shield Tablet review
+Read the full review: Nvidia Shield Tablet

 4. Samsung Galaxy Tab Pro 8.4